 From Lisbon, we drove south along a long stretch of the Atlantic coast that begins in Sines and ends at the southern tip of Sagres.
 Much of this southern Atlantic coast is under protection of the Parque Natural do Sudoeste Alentejano e Costa Vicentina.
 This means that development is limited, and there are no monstrous resorts here cluttering up the view.

-This is the kind of place where you pull of the road and find beautiful empty beaches.
-Most of the beaches are sandy rather than rocky, which is unusual for southern Europe.
-It’s the kind of place with friendly farmhouse accommodations, fabulous dinners, and quiet evenings.
+This is the kind of place where you pull of the road and find empty beaches, and most of the beaches are sandy rather than rocky, which is unusual for southern Europe.
+It’s a place of friendly farmhouse accommodations, fabulous dinners, and quiet evenings.
 It’s the part of Portugal where everything slows down.
-I got pleasantly lost in the peace.

 The coasts range from primordial volcanic, to gently weathered peaks, and prairies of sea grass.
 Each turn of the road brings a new variety of beach.